 Step 2: Preparing the RNA Sample

-This happens one step at a time using (typically) one of two extraction methods:
+This happens one step at a time using (typically) one of two RNA extraction methods:

 - Solid-phase extraction – RNA binds to silica fibers and is then washed free of contaminants before being mixed back into the solution.

-- Organic extraction – This uses lysis properties to isolate the RNA from the cell and then filters the contaminants out.
+- Organic extraction – This uses lysis properties for RNA isolation from the cell and then filters the contaminants out.